 Global health is a multidisciplinary field of service, research, and training that seeks to improve the health of individuals and populations to achieve worldwide health equity, especially for the resource-poor.
 Over the past decade, there has been a heightened recognition of the need for generalist clinician-scientists in global health, reflecting the rise of non-communicable diseases in resource-limited settings and the importance of primary care for sustainable health improvements.

-The mission of the Global Health Research Fellowship is to train general internists for academic careers in global health research.
+The mission of the Global Health Research Fellowship is to train physicians for academic careers in global health research.
 The three-year fellowship includes field-based research, courses in research methods, and teaching and clinical service at Weill Cornell NewYork-Presbyterian Hospital.
-The majority of time over the three years is spent conducting mentored research at one of our international sites in Haiti, Tanzania, Brazil or India.
-Fellows return to New York periodically for short intensive courses in research methods and to attend on the in-patient service at Weill Cornell New York-Presbyterian Hospital.
+The majority of the time over the three years is spent conducting mentored research at one of our international sites in Haiti, Tanzania, Brazil or India.
+Fellows return to New York periodically for short intensive courses in research methods and to attend at Weill Cornell New York-Presbyterian Hospital.
 Fellows receive intensive mentorship from faculty in New York and international Weill Cornell faculty throughout their training.
-Coursework may lead to a MS in Clinical Epidemiology and Health Services Research.
+Coursework may lead to a MSc in Clinical Epidemiology and Health Services Research.